marlonrichert/zsh-autocomplete/README.md

 # '..##': Don't show completions for the current word, if it consists of two
 #         or more dots.

-zstyle ':autocomplete:*' insert-unambiguous no
-# no:  Tab inserts the top completion.
-# yes: Tab first inserts a substring common to all listed completions, if any.

-zstyle ':autocomplete:*' fzf-completion no
-# no:  Tab uses Zsh's completion system only.
-# yes: Tab first tries Fzf's completion, then falls back to Zsh's.
-# ⚠️ NOTE: This setting can NOT be changed at runtime and requires that you
-# have installed Fzf's shell extensions.

-# Add a space after these completions:
-zstyle ':autocomplete:*' add-space \
-    executables aliases functions builtins reserved-words commands

-##
-# Config in this section should come BEFORE sourcing Autocomplete and cannot be
-# changed at runtime.
-#

-zstyle ':autocomplete:*' widget-style complete-word
-# complete-word: (Shift-)Tab inserts the top (bottom) completion.
-# menu-complete: Press again to cycle to next (previous) completion.
-# menu-select:   Same as `menu-complete`, but updates selection in menu.
-# ⚠️ NOTE: This setting can NOT be changed at runtime.

 source /path/to/zsh-autocomplete.plugin.zsh